 Derivatives Used in Replication (Synthetic Asset) Transactions

-Replication (Synthetic Asset) transaction means a derivative transaction entered into in conjunction with other investments in order to reproduce the investment characteristics of otherwise permissible investments.
-A derivative transaction entered into by an insurer as a hedging or income generation transaction shall not be considered a replication (synthetic asset) transaction.
+Replication (Synthetic Asset) (RSAT) transaction means a derivative transaction entered into in conjunction with other investments in order to reproduce the investment characteristics of otherwise permissible investments.
+A derivative transaction entered into by an insurer as a hedging or income generation transaction shall not be considered a RSAT transaction.

 Any premium paid or received shall be carried as an asset or liability on the balance sheet (Derivative line on the Assets (or) Liabilities pages).
-Premiums paid or received on the replication (synthetic asset) derivative should be amortized into investment income or expense until the exercise, termination or maturity date of the derivative.
+Premiums paid or received on the RSAT derivative shall be amortized into investment income or expense until the exercise, termination or maturity date of the derivative.

-If the replication (synthetic asset) transaction would be carried at amortized cost and the cash instrument used is carried at amortized cost, then the derivative used should be carried at amortized cost.
+If the RSAT transaction would be carried at amortized cost and the cash instrument used is carried at amortized cost, then the derivative used shall be carried at amortized cost.
 The derivative may be valued at fair value when both the replication (synthetic asset) and the cash instrument are valued at amortized cost.
 This is consistent with the alternative valuation methods available for hedges.
-If the replication (synthetic asset) transaction would be carried at fair value and/or the cash instrument used is carried at fair value, then the derivative used should be carried at fair value.
+If the RSAT transaction would be carried at fair value and/or the cash instrument used is carried at fair value, then the derivative used shall be carried at fair value.